-CONTINUOUS The indoor fan always runs when it is scheduled on by FAN-SCHEDULE or hour required for space heating or cooling.
-This is the default for RESYS and
+CONTINUOUS The indoor fan always runs when it is scheduled on by FAN-SCHEDULE or NIGHT-CYCLE-CTRL.
+INTERMITTENT The indoor fan operates as in CONTINUOUS, but only for that fraction of the hour required for space heating or cooling.
+This is the default for RESYS and RESYS2.